Living in a New Republic of the Heart:

 Module 6 – Our Paradoxical Ground

-Meditation can take many forms, orienting around attention, awareness, and/or the heart.
-In this session, we will teach all three approaches to meditation.
+Meditation can take many forms, the most powerful of which orient around attention, awareness, inquiry, and/or the heart.
+In this session, we will discuss their fundamental differences and the differing ways they can be of support.
 As we deepen in discovery of various ways to relax our fundamental tendency to contract, we will come to see the natural ebb and flow of experience as a natural and necessary aspect of our embodied human condition.
 We’ll naturally open to the greater fullness of our being.
 This creates a clear channel as we learn to hear the voice of our soul’s promptings toward our life’s deepest purpose.

 We will also further explore our understanding of wholeness, from more radical to embodied spheres of wholeness, discovering the abundant ways this fundamental aspect of reality manifests and reasserts itself.